 The Franciscana dolphin has been documented to produce both whistles and burst pulses with sound recordings obtained as close as 2 meters to shore.
 Their poor eyesight and low visibility environment have resulted in a high reliance on sonar to find their prey.

-Currently, there are four different Franciscana dolphin management areas: Espiritu Santo (ES) Brazil to Rio de Janeiro, Sao Paulo to Santa Catarina, Rio Grande do Sul to Uruguay and, Coast of Buenos Aires and Rio Negro in Argentina.
+Currently, there are four different management areas for the Franciscana dolphin: Espirito Santo (ES) in Brazil, Rio de Janeiro, Sao Paulo to Santa Catarina, Rio Grande do Sul to Uruguay, and the coast of Buenos Aires and Rio Negro in Argentina.

 The NMMF is collaborating with Yaqu Pacha and local experts to develop a coordinated, step-wise conservation medicine action plan to ensure the survival of the Franciscana dolphin while there are still thousands remaining not a few hundred.
 The plan aims to unify existing South American rescue and rehabilitation efforts, streamline and augment stranding response methods, and improve neonate survivability.
 The effort will empower local veterinarians and arm them with the knowledge and tools to improve survivability, while the threats existing in their habitat are addressed.
 Marine mammal veterinary experts suspect that surrogating could increase the survivability of the orphaned calves, and this option will be explored.
 This project will serve as a blueprint to guide future conservation efforts for other small dolphins and porpoises that are facing similar threats.

 Your contribution will directly support the collaborative enhancement of stranding response methods, including standardized stranded dolphin protocols and rehabilitation procedures to inform overall rehabilitation success and ultimately increase survivability.

 All photos provided by Fundación Mundo Marino ©